RisenPhoenix47/crackmes/switching_crackme/Switching_crackme.md

 ### Initial analysis

 Trying to run the program gives the following result.
-It takes the serial key as an argument.
+It takes the key as an argument.

 ```
 user@user-VirtualBox:~/reverse_engineering/switching_crackme$ ./switching_crackme